 Community Choirs in Surrey

+Check out our list of local choirs across Surrey.
 If you like singing why not join your local singing group?

 One of the core roles of Surrey Music Hub is to develop a Vocal Strategy to ensure that every pupil sings regularly and that choirs and other singing ensembles are available across the County.